-If you’re running a business today, there’s no two ways about it: You’ve got to have a website.
+If you’re running a business today, there are no two ways about it: You’ve got to have a website.
 With billions of online searches happening each day and billions of daily users on social media platforms, if you don’t have an online presence, you’re missing out on a huge opportunity to get discovered by new potential clients.
-If you think you can skate by without an online presence – or with one that’s outdated or based around your social media alone – let me take you through the reasons why having a website matters.
+If you think you can skate by without an online presence — or with one that’s outdated or based around your social media alone — let me take you through the reasons why your business needs a website.

 It’s the Hub for Your Business